drush-ops/drush/tests/README.md

     ```
     cp tests/composer.json.dist tests/composer.json
     ```
-1. Add the modules containing the Drush commands you want to test as composer dependencies in `tests/composer.json`, for example:
+1. Add the modules containing the Drush commands you want to test as composer dependencies in `tests/composer.json`.
+For example:
     ```
     "require": {
         "drupal/migrate_plus": "*"